MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 ### Avoid distracting mobile phones

-There is one other thing that hasn't yet become a thing in our team, but has been a challenge in the past that I would like to make mention.
-Mobile phone context switching.
+There is one other thing that hasn't yet become a thing in our team, but has been a challenge in the past that I would like to mention - excessive mobile phone context switching.

-Over use of mobile phones frustrates me in mobs.
+Over use of mobile phones is a danger in a mob.
 I once worked in a team where one member while sitting in the mob spent a large portion of his time on his mobile.

 He was often there, but not there - if that makes sense?